MichalBrezny/LSPD-lectures/_chapters/010-lectures/011_W1_quantitative.md

 2. **Maturity**: Slopes become gentler, valleys widen, and rivers develop floodplains.
 3. **Old Age**: The landscape is nearly flat, with low relief and extensive peneplanation.

-New uplift rejuvenate the landscape and restards the cycle.
+New uplift rejuvenate the landscape and restarts the cycle.

 {% include figure.html